 2. Manchester’s Approach

 Manchester City Council’s approach to citizen engagement has been to develop Partnership Boards.
-There are two Boards covering physical disability (PD) and learning disability (LD).
-The PD Board has been operational since 2005, and the LD Board since 2002.
+There are two Boards: the Our Manchester Disability Plan (OMDP) Partnership Board and the Learning Disability (LD) Partnership Board.
+The OMPD Board has been operational since 2005, and the LD Board since 2002.
 The Boards’ vision is for Manchester to be a barrier free and inclusive city, supporting independent living and personalised services for people with disabilities and sensory impairments.

-This has prompted a review of how the Boards operate within the context of the strategic direction of the Council in line with the One Manchester approach, but also a focus on the following areas:
+This approach ensures that both Boards are able to influence the strategic direction of the Council and other key partner organisations in line with the Our Manchester approach and behaviours, but also has a focus on the following areas: